iangif/AI-Image-Detector-Project/README.md

-To run the backend:
+To run the application:
-    uv run uvicorn BackendCreator:app --reload
+    uv run uvicorn main:app --reload